OXIDprojects/oxid-console/README.md

 Migration handler can run migrations with your given timestamp *(if no timestamp provided than it assumes timestamp as current timestamp)*.
 Inside it saves which migration queries were executed and knows which migration queries go up or go down.

-Once we generated this file we run `php oxid migrate`
+Once we generated this file we run `vendor/bin/oxid migration:run`

 ```
 Running migration scripts